7 Minute Read

 Step 3: Subtract the Difference

-Once you have an idea of how much you owe the IRS, it’s time to compare that amount to your total withholdings.
-Take your annual tax withholdings and subtract your estimated tax liability.
+Once you have an idea of how much you owe the IRS, it’s time to compare that amount to your total withholding.
+Take your annual tax withholding and subtract your estimated tax liability.

 Let’s continue our example from above and assume your estimated tax liability is $9,600.
 In that case, you’d have a potential $1,200 deficit.